ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 If a file path is present at the path set in `MANIFOLD_SETTING_CONFIG_GOOGLE_SERVICE`, values will first be set from this file, then overwritten by any subsequent matching keys.

-With Google Services configured, you can enable Google OAuth, Google Analytics, and Google Drive on your instance.

-## Google OAuth Configuration
+## Google OAuth

-If this feature is enabled, Manifold will include a **Log in with Google** button on the login page.
-Clicking the button will open a popup that allows users to authenticate using their Google account.
-On successful authentication, Manifold will create a user record (if it is the user’s first time logging in) and an associated identity record.
+When values for the Google OAuth fields are supplied, Manifold will include **Log in with Google** button on the login page, and the system will be able to authenticate users against their existing Google account: new users will be able to create Manifold accounts on the instance and users with existing Manifold accounts will be able to log in using their Google credentials.

-The process for acquiring [OAuth keys from Google](https://developers.google.com/identity/protocols/oauth2) may change.
-If that’s the case, please [open a pull request](https://github.com/ManifoldScholar/manifold-docusaurus/pulls) against our documentation with a correction.
+To enable Google OAuth on your instance, you will first need to complete the Google Services Integration described above.

 The Manifold API handles OAuth callbacks.
 For Google, the callback route is located at `/auth/google/callback`.
 For your installation of Manifold, the callback URL will be the fully qualified domain name (FQDN) of the API server followed by that path.
 For example, my Manifold API is on the same domain as the client application, and that domain is manifoldapp.org, the callback URL would be `http://manifoldapp.org/auth/google/callback`.